A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: -YY Equivalence Classes of 6-regular Graphs

 Borinsky and Schnetz calculated the periods for all $\phi^3$ graphs up to and including loop order 6, many at loop orders 7, 8, and 9, and some particular ones at higher loop orders, all computed by graphical functions.
 These periods were gratiously provided to us by Borinsky and Schnetz and will appear along with further computations in \cite{BSphi3}.
 All the periods they calculated can be expressed as linear combinations of products of multiple zeta values.

 Generally speaking the complexity of the graph determines the complexity of the period, though proven rigorous statements to that effect are only known in some special cases.
-In Borinsky and Schnetz' calculations, the smallest $\phi^3$ graphs (that are not already determined due to small edge cuts or small vertex cuts), give the period $1$, then we see the period $\zeta(3)-\frac{1}{3}$ appearing, followed by more complicated expressions such as $-\frac{10}{3}\zeta(5)+\frac{10}{3}\zeta(3)+\frac{1}{3}$ and later expressions involving products of zeta values, for example $-3\zeta(3)^2 + 4\zeta(3)$, and eventually multiple zeta values that are not single zeta values.
+In Borinsky and Schnetz' calculations, the lowest loop order $\phi^3$ graphs (that are not already determined due to small edge cuts or small vertex cuts), give the period $1$, then we see the period $\zeta(3)-\frac{1}{3}$ appearing, followed by more complicated expressions such as $-\frac{10}{3}\zeta(5)+\frac{10}{3}\zeta(3)+\frac{1}{3}$ and later expressions involving products of zeta values, for example $-3\zeta(3)^2 + 4\zeta(3)$, and eventually multiple zeta values that are not single zeta values.
 Observe that the expressions are not homogeneous of weight and may include constant terms.

-As the graphs get larger, and otherwise more complex, we see new terms which can appear in the linear combination, first $\zeta(3)$, then $\zeta(5)$, $\zeta(7)$, $\zeta(3)^2$ and so on.
-However sometimes larger graphs have simpler periods that their size alone would suggest.
-This is alike to what was observed by Broadhurst and Kreimer in the '90s concerning $\phi^4$ graphs \cite{bkphi4} and a systematic understanding is lacking now as then.
+As the graphs get to have larger loop order, and otherwise more complex, we see new terms which can appear in the linear combination, first $\zeta(3)$, then $\zeta(5)$, $\zeta(7)$, $\zeta(3)^2$ and so on.
+However, sometimes graphs have simpler periods that their size alone would suggest.
+This is similar to what was observed by Broadhurst and Kreimer in the '90s concerning $\phi^4$ graphs \cite{bkphi4} and a systematic understanding is lacking now as then.
 Emprically, the minimum graph in the $\Delta$-YY equivalence class, gives us some information on which period terms can appear.
-This is quite reasonable as the period is a $\Delta$-YY invariant \cite{borinsky2021graphical}, and so if a large graph has a small minimum graph in its family, then the large graph is effectively much simpler than it appears.
+This is quite reasonable as the period is a $\Delta$-YY invariant \cite{borinsky2021graphical}, and so if a large graph has a minimum graph with few vertices or few connections in its family, then the large graph is effectively much simpler than it appears.

 In Table 1, we can see a table that gives us the minimum number of vertices and connections required in a minimum graph of $G$ for certain terms to appear in the period of a $\phi^3$ Feynman graph $G^S$, where $G$ is $G^S$ with all edges doubled.
 This can be compared to the $\phi^4$ results of \cite{bkphi4} and \cite{Sphi4}.